kelindar/column/README.md

 ## Columnar In-Memory Store with Bitmap Indexing

-This package contains a **hihg-performance, columnar, in-memory storage engine** that supports fast querying, update and iteration with zero-allocations and bitmap indexing.
+This package contains a **high-performance, columnar, in-memory storage engine** that supports fast querying, update and iteration with zero-allocations and bitmap indexing.

 ## Features